Virtus Fire Ltd

 A functioning extinguisher can be the difference between:

-A total loss requiring closure, rebuild, or relocation
+A minor incident and A total loss requiring closure, rebuild, or relocation

 5. Helps avoid insurance complications